-Another article titled “Home for the Holidays” talks about how you can use your family as a resource for connecting with possible employers.
+Another article titled “Home for the Holidays” talks about how you can use your family as a resource for connecting with possible companies.
 I am sure most, if not all, of them have a job of sorts.
 They might either know someone in your field of study or have a connection in some way.
 Use this to your advantage.
-Ask them questions and maybe they can lead you to a contact in a company you have been looking at, give you an in to a company you hadn’t thought of before, or be a reference for a company that they have close relations with.
-The author also says that it is important to share with them what you are up to.
-They may still see you as the irresponsible young person playing with toys that you used to be rather than the responsible man or woman who is old enough to be in search of a job.
+Ask them questions and maybe they can lead you to a contact in a company you have been looking at, give you an in to a company you hadn’t thought of before, or be a reference for a company they have close relations with.
+The author also says it is important to share with family members what you are up to.
+They may still see you as the irresponsible young person you used to be rather than the responsible person who is old enough to be in search of a job or internship.
 They know you are growing up, and often don’t realize how much you have changed or what stage of life you are in.
 By letting them know exactly what you are looking for they might be able to help you in your search.

 The holidays can be both relaxing and a nuisance when you are a college student going home to celebrate.
 Whether your family is looking for answers about your future plans or you are the one doing the questioning to try and find connections for future jobs or internships, make the most out of your holiday trips and gatherings!
 And remember when you are stuck with those unwanted or difficult questions to not show fear, the best offense is a good defense, show them the steps you are taking, and embrace your strengths.